PhD in History of Art - University of Warwick (UK)

 My research explores the calendrical and agricultural representations during the fifteenth and sixteenth century, principally in Italy, but in relation to other spaces, including the Americas.
 The central aspects of my work concern timekeeping, Renaissance agriculture and astrology, seasonal, rural, urban, and religious representation, food production and consumption.
 I am interested in the intersection of artistic representation, science and material culture, the relationship between agriculture and the myth of power, as well as the intertwining between classical knowledge, popular tradition, and Renaissance farming innovation.
 More broadly, I am fascinated by the transmutation of motifs across time and borders, as well as across different media, including manuscripts and printed materials, paintings, frescoes, tapestries, and decorative arts.
 My research integrates a systematic, comparative, and interpretative approach to visual sources, to observe how shifts in iconography reflect broader cultural, religious, economic, and political changes.

-‘From Carnival to Pious City: Scenes of Urban Life in the Bassano Series of the Months’, under review with Renaissance and Reformation/Renaissance et Reforme, special issue curated by Terpstra and Hewlett (2021).
+‘From Carnival to Pious City: Scenes of Urban Life in the Bassano Series of the Months’, forthcoming with Renaissance and Reformation/Renaissance et Reforme, special issue curated by Terpstra and Hewlett, v44 (2021).

 ‘Astrology and Agriculture in the Calendar of the Offiziolo of Charles VIII (Fondazione Giorgio Cini, inv.
 2502/4)’, in Rivista di Storia della Miniatura, 22 (2018), pp. 136-148.

 ‘L’incontro nel deserto tra Gesù e san Giovannino: fonti iconografiche’, in Arte Cristiana, 103: 887 (2015), pp. 113-122.